 Plastic parts tend to change color when exposed to UV light.
 To make sure a part keeps its true color even when exposed to the sun, post-processing is necessary.
-At Parts on Demand, we can coat or color the part, using a UV resistant additive.
+At Parts on Demand, we can coat or impregnate the part, using a UV resistant additive.

 Finished your design?
 Make sure to check:

 Plastics can oxidize, just like rust in metals.
-This oxidization over time results in the color of the plastic turning into a creamy yellow.
+This oxidation over time results in the color of the plastic turning into a creamy yellow.
 This process in well-known with plastic garden furniture, turning from bright white to a yellowish shade.

 The same thing happens to 3D-printed parts.
 Exposed to sunlight for longer periods of time, white parts will turn yellow, black parts will get a kind of brown sheen.